Shop with Confidence

 - 20-year shelf life

-- Approved by government entities in the Czech Republic, Norway, Portugal, Chile, Saudi Arabia, Turkey, Kuwait, Latvia, and Lebanon
+- Trusted by police worldwide and government entities in the Czech Republic, Norway, Portugal, Chile, Saudi Arabia, Turkey, Kuwait, Latvia and Lebanon

 - Durable bromobutyl rubber construction (meets CBRN protection standards)

-- Full-face panoramic design with a large visor that enables a wide-angle view
+- Full-face panoramic design with a large visor to enable a wide-angle view

-- Hypoallergenic inner mask prevents fogging, even under hard-use conditions
+- Hypoallergenic inner mask prevents fogging, even under hard use

 - Tested resistance to mustard gas penetration for nearly 30 hours